nidadinch/Corona-Language-Lex-Yacc/README.md

-# CSE 334 - Corona Language Yacc Project
+#  Corona Language - LEXIAL ANALYSIS & YACC

+## About The Project
 Lex and Yacc for our "Corona" Language that an infectious pandemic disease.
 This project done for Programming Languages lesson homework at Akdeniz University Computer Science Engineering program.

+There is only lex, yacc and other files, and descriptions.
+We will develop.

 "Corona Language" inspired heavily by Java.
 But this language designed as Turkish language.
 And syntax in CAPSLOCK form mostly.